Caffeine - Why we should eliminate it - in Fibromyalgia and Chronic Fatigue

 Restless – the active constituents are a stimulant

-Shakiness – increase in adrenaline release (needed for fight and flight)
+Shakiness – increase in adrenaline release (needed for stress response/fight or flight)

 Palpitations – increase in adrenaline release (released when stressed)